morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 * The Identity Broker must determine the appropriate IAM Role
 * Uses the STS API AssumeRole or GetFederationToken, back to Custom Identity Broker itself
 * Then Custom Identity Broker passes user the token or URL

+### Web Identity Federation

+Allow user identified by third party Idp, such as Google, Amazon or Facebook